-Deildartunguhver is famed for being the most powerful hot spring in Europe, with more than 180 liters of boiling hot water flowing from it every second.
-It has such an incredible output that it provides the hot water for all the towns and villages in this part of Iceland, as well as heating a row of greenhouses here too.
-You can really feel the raw power of Mother Nature as you walk safely on boardwalks through the billowing clouds of vapor around the bubbling hot springs, or you can look at them from the viewing platform.
+Our next stop is a visit to Deildartunguhver, famed as the most powerful hot springs in Europe.
+It produces more than 180 liters of boiling hot water per second!
+You can feel the fierce power of Mother Nature as you walk safely on boardwalks through billowing clouds of steam around the bubbling hot springs, or just see them from the viewing platform.

-Nearby you will find another beautiful waterfall, but this one has a sad story connected to it.
+A short walk through the many viewing points and platforms here brings us to another beautiful waterfall, but this is one with a tragic tale to tell.
 This is Barnafoss, or “the waterfall of the children”.
-The tragic tale here is that there used to be a natural stone arch making a bridge over these tremendously powerful falls.
-One day many years ago, two children from a nearby farm fell to their deaths when they were trying to cross the river here.
-The grief-stricken mother had the bridge destroyed so that no other families would ever suffer the same fate.
+The sad story here is that there used to be a natural stone bridge over these ferociously powerful falls, and one day two children from a nearby farm fell to their deaths when they were trying to cross the river.
+The grief-stricken mother had the bridge destroyed, so that no others would ever suffer the same fate.

-Husafell is a magical place, set between the two glaciers of Eiriksjokull and Langjokull, with birch tree forests, waterfalls, traditional turf houses and cute little elf houses to delight the children too.
+Husafell is a magical place, set between the two glaciers of Eiriksjokull and Langjokull, with birch tree forests, waterfalls and traditional turf houses

 The fairytale setting of Husafell has been home to many local artists too, with many works on display.
 The Husafell Stone can also be found here, a legendary lifting stone that has been used to test the strength of the locals, and in international competitions too.